awslabs/aws-well-architected-labs/Cost/Cost_Fundamentals/100_4_Cost_and_Usage_Analysis/Checklist.md

-# Level 100: Billing Analysis
+# Level 100: Cost and Usage Analysis

 - [ ] View your AWS Invoices
 - [ ] View your cost and usage in detail through the console